[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 To sum up, you can either use 2 of the same kind, or one each, just remember that if you are not using Fuel the Fight at all, you need to take a mana leech node near Arrow Dancing at bottom right corner of tree.

-There are 5 types of medium clusters that we can utilize (4 or 5 passive medium clusters are the same here, just don't get 6 passive):
+There are several types of medium clusters that we can utilize (4 or 5 passive medium clusters are the same here, just don't get 6 passive):

-This cluster is required if you choose Option 2 on how to reach 50% increased flask effect.
+This cluster can be used to reach 50% increased flask effect.
 For the other notable, you can either use Peak Vigour (life node) or Special Reserve (life regen and a bit dps).
 I prefer Peak Vigour here.

 This is not a widely used cluster, so should be relatively cheap on market.